BlazeIsClone/a41sl/README.md

 ```bash
 git clone https://github.com/BlazeIsClone/A41SLBOT.git
 ```
-For the code to run you need to setup the environment variables.
-You can reffer to the wiki to setup these.
+For the code to work you need to setup the environment variables reffer to the wiki to setup these.
 [✔️ wiki](https://github.com/BlazeIsClone/A41SLBOT/wiki)

 ## 🚧 Requesting Features